The New York Observer: Ownership

 The publisher and original owner, Arthur Carter, has had other publishing interests, including the Litchfield County Times.
 At one time, he was a part‑owner in The East Hampton Star.
 Carter received a B.A. in French literature from Brown University and an M.B.A. in finance from the Tuck School of Business at Dartmouth College.
 He spent 25 years in investment banking until 1981, when he founded the Litchfield County Times in New Milford, Connecticut.
 He owned it for twenty years until selling to Journal Register Company, later also selling his 50‑percent interest in The East Hampton Star in 2003.
 He has been an adjunct professor of philosophy and journalism at New York University and is a trustee.

 In July 2006, Jared Kushner, a 25‑year‑old law student and son of a wealthy New Jersey developer, Charles Kushner, purchased the paper for just under $10 million.

 In January 2017, Jared Kushner announced he would sell his stake to a Kushner family trust, when he became a senior advisor to President Donald Trump.
 Kushner's brother-in-law, Joseph Meyer, who has been the CEO of Observer Media Group since 2013, replaced him as publisher.

 Political stance

-In 2016, the Observer became one of only a handful of newspapers to officially endorse United States presidential candidate Donald Trump in the Republican Party presidential primaries.
+In 2016, the Observer became one of a handful of newspapers to officially endorse United States presidential candidate Donald Trump in the Republican Party presidential primaries.
 The newspaper's owner and then publisher, Jared Kushner, is Trump's son-in-law and was an advisor to the Trump presidential campaign.
 The Observer did not repeat its endorsement after Trump became the Republican nominee for President.